Cognigy/Documentation/docs/ai/empower/llms.md

 ### Deprecation of Old Connections for Microsoft Azure OpenAI

-In recent releases, we have updated the connection settings to Microsoft Azure OpenAI models and added new parameters, such as the Resource Name.
+In recent releases, we have updated the connection settings to Microsoft Azure OpenAI models .

 If you have old connections (for example, created in the 4.53 release) to Azure OpenAI, these connections have an `AzureOpenAIProvider` type and are marked with a **Deprecated** label.